About the project: YAMAHA SR400 by Toma Customs

 When we start a project, we first want to hear about the clients’ wishes and transformation ideas.
 It is a great opportunity for us to get to know our client and enables us to visualize what his dream bike would look like.

-On this project, our customer (Benjamin) first idea was to turn his Yamaha SR 400 into a British style “Between the Wars” inspired custom bike.
-He would use it mainly for his daily rides in Brussels to commute from home to his work at the European Commission.
+On this project, our customer (Benjamin) first idea was to turn his Yamaha SR400 into a British style “Between the Wars” inspired custom bike.
+He would use it mainly for daily commute in Brussels.
 He wanted the outlooks to be classic and elegant, and the use to be easy to ride on, and with a straight driving position.
 He also specified he wanted the custom to be subtle, not too flashy and matching his personality.

 When Benjamin came to the workshop for the first time with his bike, we took the necessary time to know him better.
 And after a long discussion about details he wanted, we realized that his initial idea of the project was not perfectly aligned with his personality, the potential of the bike and that it did not really match the DNA of our workshop.